piscisvolans/piscisvolans.github.io/about.md

 title: "About"
 ---

-I'm a graduate student in the [physics department](http://physics.illinois.edu/) at the University of Illinois at Urbana-Champaign, where I do research on quantum optics with [a group of amazing people](http://research.physics.illinois.edu/QI/Photonics/).
+I'm a scientist/cat lady in beautiful Los Alamos, New Mexico, where I work as a postdoc at Los Alamos National Laboratory.

-After grad school (Ph.D. coming May 2017) I want to solve technology and policy problems in space exploration and help put humans on Mars.
+I went to graduate school in the [physics department](http://physics.illinois.edu/) at the University of Illinois at Urbana-Champaign, where I did research in quantum optics with [a great group of people](http://research.physics.illinois.edu/QI/Photonics/).

-In the rest of my life, I like listening to and singing Americana music, hiking, cats, planning for the apocalypse, and smashing the patriarchy.
-I also [write poetry]({{ site.baseurl }}/poetry/).
+In the rest of my life, I like Americana music, cooking, poetry, science fiction, planning for the apocalypse, and smashing the patriarchy.

-I grew up in an Air Force family and lived in Japan, New Mexico, Alabama, Germany, Virginia, Rhode Island, Washington DC, Mississippi, and North Carolina before coming to Illinois.
-North Carolina narrowly wins the award for longest residency (unless I stay in grad school any longer).
+I grew up in an Air Force family and lived in Japan, New Mexico, Alabama, Germany, Virginia, Rhode Island, Washington DC, Mississippi, and North Carolina before graduating from high school.

 <center>